LIT-Protocol/docs/docs/additional-examples/evm-swap.md

-# Cross Chain EVM Swap
+# Performing a Cross-Chain Swap with PKPs and Lit Actions
 In this section, we will demonstrate how you can use PKPs and Lit Actions to perform a cross-chain swap.
 There are three parts to this flow:

-- Understanding Lit PKPs as escrow
+- Using Lit PKPs as escrow
-- Lit Action
+- Using Lit Actions to define swap parameters
 - Implementing Mint/Grant/Burn with SDK

-## 1) Understanding Lit PKPs as escrow
+## 1) Using Lit PKPs as escrow accounts

 A Private key is meant for signing transactions which are executed on the blockchain, a network verifies if the transaction is a legitimate one and then executes it.
 With Lit Network we can generate a special type of private keys which can be programmed to sign transactions only when certain conditions are met.
 With this, we can create several escrow mechanisms, and we will look into how we can execute a cross-chain swap.

-### A swap example would be:
+### Example:
-Suppose Alice holds 100 token A on Base and Bob holds 100 token B on Chronicles and they both agree to a swap of,
+Suppose Alice holds 100 token A on Base and Bob holds 100 token B on Chronicle and they both agree to a swap of,
 - 4 token A from Alice to Bob on Base
-- 8 token B from Bob to Alice on Chronicles
+- 8 token B from Bob to Alice on Chronicle

 We have an [example code](https://github.com/anshss/lit-evm-swap) for the below solution.